 Ever since the first conveyor system was developed in the 18th century and consisted of a leather belt and hand cranked wooden pulleys, engineers have been refining the device to maximise its operation and efficiency in transporting goods and resources.

-Ahmad Fleyfel, Technical Manager of Conveyor Products and Solutions (CPS) in Perth, Western Australia, has engineered a new drive system for conveyors typically used in the iron ore industry or other bulk material handling applications.
+Ahmad Fleyfel, Curtin alumnus and Technical Manager of Conveyor Products and Solutions (CPS) in Perth, Western Australia, has engineered a new drive system for conveyors typically used in the iron ore industry or other bulk material handling applications.
 The system can add power to the belt at any point along its length, effectively optimising plant power and infrastructure on mine sites.

 Traditional conveyor systems have a single drive unit and input power at only one point along the conveyor.
 This results in high belt tension which is usually counteracted by a thicker, heavier belt.
 This in turn requires larger pulleys, which then demands solid surrounding structures and components.
 Ultimately, many conveyor systems are large, unwieldy structures that are expensive to operate and maintain.